 Threat to a Staff Member or Student: Any explicit verbal or written threat (including threats on Internet websites) against a school employee, a student, or any school-related personnel that could be reasonably interpreted as threatening to the safety and security of the individual.
-Making an explicit threat on an Internet website against a school employee, student or any school-related personnel could reasonably be interpreted as threatening to the safety and security of the safety and security of the school and its students and or staff.
+Making an explicit threat on an Internet website against a school employee, student or any school-related personnel could reasonably be interpreted as threatening to the safety and security of the school and its students and or staff.